 Sales enablement maturity represents a critical path on the road to sales success.
 To locate themselves on this path, businesses need a prescribed sales enablement maturity model to help identify their current “stage” of enablement development.

-Not to be confused with sales enablement best practices, a sales enablement maturity model offers a comprehensive profile for each stage of enablement, from “first steps” on through to a fully optimised programme.
+A sales enablement maturity model offers a comprehensive profile for each stage of enablement, from “first steps” on through to a fully optimised, value-driven programme.
 Ideally, these profiles provide a roadmap for maximising results at each stage, while simultaneously offering a rubric for advancing to the next level.

 Our Strategic Enablement Maturity Model

-Thanks to some in-depth research from the Highspot team, we’ve built a streamlined Strategic Enablement Maturity Model outlining the five typical stages* of enablement development across a variety of industries, from tech to manufacturing.
+Thanks to some in-depth research from the Highspot team, we’ve built a streamlined Strategic Enablement Maturity Model outlining the five typical stages of enablement development across a variety of industries, from tech and financial services to manufacturing and life sciences.

 Here’s a brief overview each stage: